Our service covers two main areas of care: Management of heart failure and Cardiac Rehabilitation.

-The heart failure service is able to provide tailored activity programmes to patients with heart failure and some patients may be suitable to attend a cardiac exercise programme
+The heart failure service is able to provide tailored activity programmes to patients with heart failure and some patients may be suitable to attend a cardiac exercise programme.

 The cardiac rehabilitation programme aims to help patients readjust to their lives once they have been discharged from hospital after a heart attack or heart surgery.

 Most referrals are organised via your GP or directly from the hospital following an admission.
+If you have any questions then please contact the Community Cardiac Service on 0113 8434200.

 If you have used this service in the past, and would like to provide us with feedback as part of the NHS “Friends and Family Test” (FFT) please select one of the links below: